i-RIC/gui_user_manual/source/03/03_10_06_contourshape.rst

 .. _image_export_contourshape_setting:

 .. figure:: images/export_contourshape_setting.png
+   :width: 200pt

    [Export contour figure to ESRI Shape files] dialog

 When you click on [OK], Contour Figure polygons are saved into ESRI shape files based on the setting.